danieljoyce34/Computer-Science-Dept-Website/README.md

 ##When you commit

-please put in a folder containing your information so that we can keep it separate until it's time to stick it together.
+please put in a separate folder named appropriately so that we can keep it separate until it's time to stick it together.